Battle of Pavia

-The battle was fought in the Visconti Park of Mirabello di Pavia, outside the city walls, where Pescara and Frundsberg stationed their forces in pike and shot formation.
-Francis took a personal initiative and led a cavalry charge against Lannoy, with the possible intent of capturing Bourbon, but it was held by German and Spanish pikemen and ravaged by arquebus fire.
-The arquebusiers formed a part of the Spanish colunellas and of the German doppelsöldners.
-A mass of Spanish and German foot soldiers descended on the French cavalry from all sides and began systematically killing the French gendarmes.
-The remaining French forces, including Swiss mercenaries and Black bands, intervened to protect the King but were surrounded by the pikemen in front of them and by the garrison of Pavia that sortied from the town.
+The battle was fought in the Visconti Park of Mirabello di Pavia, outside the city walls.
 In the four-hour battle, the French army was split and defeated in detail.
 Many of the chief nobles of France were killed, and others – including Francis I himself – were captured.
+The historian Francesco Guicciardini summarised the clash as follows:

-He was imprisoned in the nearby tower of Pizzighettone and later transferred to Spain, where Charles V was residing for his upcoming marriage with Isabella of Portugal.
+Francis was imprisoned in the nearby tower of Pizzighettone and later transferred to Spain, where Charles V was residing for his upcoming marriage with Isabella of Portugal.
 Together they signed the Treaty of Madrid of 1526, by which Francis abandoned claims over the Imperial Duchy of Milan and ceded Burgundy to the House of Habsburg in exchange for his freedom.

-The outcome of the battle cemented Habsburg ascendancy in Italy and Europe, but Francis denounced the treaty after his liberation and soon re-opened hostilities over Burgundy and Milan.
+Francis, however, denounced the treaty after his liberation and soon re-opened hostilities over Burgundy and Milan.